CiaranWelsh/binance-algo-trading-rs/resources/binance_endpoint_docs.md

 **Serious trading is about timing.** Networks can be unstable and unreliable, which can lead to requests taking varying amounts of time to reach the servers.
-With `recvWindow`, you can specify that the request must be processed within a certain number of milliseconds or be rejected by the server.
+With `recv_window`, you can specify that the request must be processed within a certain number of milliseconds or be rejected by the server.

-**It is recommended to use a small recvWindow of 5000 or less!
+**It is recommended to use a small recv_window of 5000 or less!
 The max cannot go beyond 60,000!**

 ## SIGNED Endpoint Examples for POST /api/v3/order